JvanKatwijk/sdr-j-spectrumviewer/README.md

 The current version has three "scopes", the top one showing the spectrum of the signal, with the second one showing the spectrum as a waterfall.

-The third one, smaller, shows a fraction of the spectrum.
-The fraction is determined by a selector.
-The picture shows a franction of 1/10, so a resulting width of app 300 KHz.
+The third one, smaller, allows you to look in greater detail to a segment of the spectrum.
+The amount of detail is determined by the decimation setting, a range between 5 and 100.

+Added is a view on the signal - as presented to the detailed viewer - as appearing in the time domain.

 The current version is a redesign and the GUI is modernized.